If fashion rules are to be followed, then a black suit seems like a natural, versatile choice for your wardrobe, right? Not exactly.

 - Pocket Square: Should you decide to add this, match it to your tie, and follow the same rules regarding fabrics, colors, and patterns.

 - Shoes: As a long-held rule, always match your shoes to your suit.
 In this vein, a black suit with brown shoes is completely off the table – too much contrast exists.
-Yet, in more recent years, the rules have started to loosen in varying degrees.
 Although brown is still frowned upon, an oxford or derby dress shoe in gray or navy doesn’t rock the boat too much.
+You could also consider solid-black dress boots or oxfords, or head in a slightly more casual direction with a derby, monk straps, or a Chelsea silhouette.
 On the casual front, consider a pair of dress sneakers in place of your usual lace-ups.